Syncopation

 In music, syncopation is a variety of rhythms played together to make a piece of music, making part or all of a tune or piece of music off-beat.
 More simply, syncopation is "a disturbance or interruption of the regular flow of rhythm": a "placement of rhythmic stresses or accents where they wouldn't normally occur".
 It is the correlation of at least two sets of time intervals.

-Syncopation is used in many musical styles, such as electronic dance music.
-According to music producer Rick Snoman, “All dance music makes use of syncopation, and it’s often a vital element that helps tie the whole track together”.
+Syncopation is used in many musical genres, spanning styles as diverse as ragtime, rock, and rap.
+According to music producer Rick Snoman, "All dance music makes use of syncopation, and it's often a vital element that helps tie the whole track together".

 Syncopation can also occur when a strong harmony is simultaneous with a weak beat, for instance, when a 7th-chord is played on the second beat of a 3/4 measure or a dominant chord is played at the fourth beat of a 4/4 measure.
 The latter occurs frequently in tonal cadences for 18th- and early-19th-century music and is the usual conclusion of any section.

 A hemiola (the equivalent Latin term is sesquialtera) can also be considered as one straight measure in three with one long chord and one short chord and a syncope in the measure thereafter, with one short chord and one long chord.
 Usually, the last chord in a hemiola is a (bi-)dominant, and as such a strong harmony on a weak beat, hence a syncope.